 .Wire Transfer Procedures:

-Contact the Bursar's Office via e-mail at email@example.com
+Contact the Bursar's Office via email at firstname.lastname@example.org

 for instructions.Overnight/Express Packages: